PeterSulcs/Bug-Emporium/README.md

 ### GitLab Integration

-The backend fetches issues from all projects within the specified GitLab group, including subgroups.
+The backend efficiently fetches issues from the GitLab group using the optimized group issues endpoint.
 It uses the GitLab API to:
-- Retrieve all projects in the group
-- Fetch issues with the emporium label
+- Fetch all issues with the emporium label from the group and subgroups in a single API call
 - Include both open and closed issues
+- Handle pagination automatically for large numbers of issues
 - Provide real-time data when refreshed
+- Scale efficiently even with many projects in the group

 ## Development